Jennglebell/springboot-rest-api-demo/README.md

 # springboot-rest-api-demo
-A demo project for me to learn about the basic annotations in Java Spring.
+A demo project for my self-leaning about the basic annotations in Java Spring.